betsol/node-robokassa/README.md

 Feel free to browse the source code for more options and API explanation.
 It should be very easy to read, I promise.

+> NOTICE: Don't forget to use `urlencoded` body parser in your Express application if you are using ResultURL handler with `POST` requests.

 ## API